taennan/point-nd/README.md

 The above methods are not implemented for PointND's with more than 4 dimensions.

 We must use indexing instead.
+See the documentation for other crates which make direct indexing easier

 ```rust
 let p = PointND::new([0,1,2,3,4,5]);